jvzmarmentini/docker-python/README.md

 docker build --tag python-webserver .
 ```

-Run the ```sh docker images``` to make sure it worked.
+Run the ```docker images``` to make sure it worked.
 You should see at least a "python3-ubuntu" image.

 2. Run the container (detached mode)
 ```sh